 Education for Sustainable Development in the Digital Age Initiative: A new international programme is needed to enhance digital sustainability skill sets and actively interconnect digital and sustainability communities among all stakeholder groups.
-Building up a common curriculum, global science initiative and research agenda, exchange among policy makers.
+To build up a common curriculum, global science initiative and research agenda, exchange among policy makers is also needed.
+Women and girls should have the opportunity, through a mechanism designed by women and girls, to articulate such a common curriculum.
 An initial focus could include modules on how digital technologies can support decarbonization, dematerialization, detoxification goals within a sustainable circular economy.
 The initial target audience should include public sector actors, civil society and entrepreneurs.

 Table 1.
 Key stakeholders and initiatives addressing shift 1